nodejs/node/doc/api/n-api.md

 ## Node-API version matrix

 Up until version 9, Node-API versions were additive and versioned independently from Node.js.
-For example, version 4 is an extension to version 3 in that it has all of the APIs from version 3 with some additions.
+This meant that any version was an extension to the previous version in that it had all of the APIs from the previous version with some additions.
 Each Node.js version only supported a single Node-API version.
 For example v18.15.0 supports only Node-API version 8.
 ABI stability was achieved because 8 was a strict superset of all previous versions.